lakshmivaradac/community-health-worker-assistance-platform/README.md

 ## Future Work

-- UI development
+- UI design and development
-- Database implementation
+- Database design and implementation
 - Backend development
 - Module integration
 - Testing
 - Deployment

+## Team

+This project is being developed as part of the academic project work.